Stand with Ukraine flag

 Assign Integration to Edge

-Once converter and integration templates are created, we can assign Integration template to Edge.
+Once the converter and integration templates are created, we can assign the integration template to Edge.

-• Login to your ThingsBoard Edge instance and open Integrations page
+• Login to your ThingsBoard Edge instance and go to the Integrations center > Integrations section.
+Confirm the UDP integration on the Edge.

 Installing and running external UDP Integration

-Once ThingsBoard UDP Integration has been created, the UDP server starts, and then it waits for data from the devices.
+Once the ThingsBoard UDP Integration has been created, the UDP server starts, and then it waits for data from the devices.

-Choose device payload type to send uplink message:
+Select the device payload type to send the uplink message:

-The created device with data can be seen in the section Device groups -> All on the Edge:
+To view the created device with data in the Device groups > All section on the Edge:

-Received data can be viewed in the Uplink converter.
-In the ‘In’ and ‘Out’ blocks of the Events tab:
+The received data can be viewed in the Uplink converter.
+In the ‘In’ and ‘Out’ blocks of the “Events” tab:

-Now let’s check downlink functionality.
+Now let’s check the downlink functionality.

 After you’ll send uplink command, you have 120 seconds to add firmware shared attribute:

-To make sure that downlink message sent to integration you can check ‘Events’ tab of integration:
+To make sure that the downlink message sent to the integration, you can check the “Events” tab of integration:

-An example of sent message and a response from ThingsBoard Edge in the terminal:
+An example of a sent message and a response from ThingsBoard Edge in the terminal:

 Next steps